vicharak-in/zig-rga/README.md

 Zig bindings for Rockchip RGA tested on RK3588 SOC.

-Bindings were generated using zig translate-c, but several RGA macro based APIs needs to be translated manually because currently zig translate-c does not support macro conversion.
+Bindings were generated using zig translate-c, but several RGA macro based APIs needs to be translated manually as zig translate-c does not support macro conversion.
 See `examples/crop.zig` for a demo example.

 ## Requirements